-- If your partner or other people in your household smoke, encourage them to consider quitting or to only smoke outside.
+- If your partner or other people in your household smoke, encourage them to consider quitting or to only smoke outside (and away from you).

 When the urge to smoke strikes remember the 4Ds

-- Delay: Delay for a few minutes and the urge will pass
+- Delay for at least five minutes, the urge will pass

 - Deep breathe slowly and deeply

 - Do something else to keep your hands busy